zachwick/showcase/docs/interactive/python_sbl.md

 San Francisco, CA: Pfeiffer.

 Clark, R. C. & Mayer, R. E. (2016).  _e-Learning and the Science of Instruction_ (4th Ed.)
 San Francisco, CA: Pfeiffer.

+## Notes

+This work was created for Instructional Design 6700 _Principles of Multimedia Production and Courseware Design_ at Bowling Green State University to fulfill a requirement to create a complete scenario-based learning experience.